-5.1 Depositional sequence of the CWR site
+6.1 Depositional sequence of the CWR site

-- 5.1.1 Figure 5 and Figure 6 plot ARCA CWR boreholes and others from within the CWR site.
-In these cross sections, stratigraphic correlation has been carried out within RockWorks and achieved by vertically slicing the deposit model (the latter constructed using the algorithm and settings set out in the DBA [Wilkinson 2020, section 2.1.4, 8-9] along a straight line between the first and last boreholes).
-One change has, however, been made to the two models, i.e. curtailing the modelled extent of SU4b Tufaceous deposits east of ARCA BH09 and replacing the modelled extension with SU4d Alluvium.
-In addition, Figure 7 presents the stratigraphic data as horizontal slices cut at 1m intervals through the deposit model.
-This latter figure is an updated version, using the new borehole data acquired for this project, of an illustration employed in the desk-based assessment (Wilkinson 2020, figure 5, 17).
-The significant differences between Figure 7 and the desk-based assessment equivalent demonstrates the improvement in both accuracy and precision of deposite modelling as a result of the 13 new data points, all of which extend to the Calk bedrock. - 5.1.2 The west-north-west to east-south-east transect shows that stratigraphic units are horizontally bedded (Figure 5).
-SU1 Lewes Nodular Chalk Formation has an irregular surface subcrop, and as discussed in Section 4.2.2 above, SU3 River Terrace Deposits 1, thickens to the east, while the elevation of its upper contact drops to the west.
-The latter feature is likely to be the result of new channel development in the western part of the CWR site and forms the basin in which SU4a Sand, silt, clay and matrixsupported gravels, and SU4b peat were later deposited.
-These initial sub-strata of SU4 Alluvium are likely to be of Middle or Early Holocene date given C dates on SU4b elsewhere in central Winchester (see review in Wilkinson [2020, section 3.5.3, 15) and likely formed in first a channel and later a backswamp/abandoned channel environment.
-SU4c Tufaceous deposits occur only in the west and the central part of the CWR site, but in the former they form a subcrop of up to 4.55m in thickness in ARCA CWR BH07.
-Indeed, Figure 7 clearly shows the extent of the tufa subcrop and its 'appearance' from beneath SU5 at 2-4m bgl.
-The biostratigraphic data reviewed in Sections 4.3-4.5 suggest that the tufas accreted within a shallow channel in which clean, carbonate-rich waters flowed, while the climate must also have been warm in order for precipitation to occur.
+Figure 14 and Figure 15 plot the stratigraphy of ARCA CWR boreholes and others from 6.1.1 within the CWR site.
+In these cross sections, stratigraphic correlation has been carried out within RockWorks and was achieved by vertically slicing the deposit model (the latter constructed using the algorithm and settings set out in the DBA [Wilkinson 2020, section 2.1.4, 8-9] along a straight line between the first and last boreholes).
+One change has, however, been made to the model in Figure 15, i.e. curtailing the modelled extent of SU4c Tufa south of ARCA BH09 and replacing the modelled extension with SU4d Alluvium.
+In addition, Figure 16 and Figure 17 present the stratigraphic data as horizontal slices cut at 1m intervals at Ordnance Datum levels from +36m (c 1m bgl) to +25m OD (c 12m bgl) through the deposit model.
+These latter figures are updated versions, using the new borehole data acquired for this project, of an illustration employed in the DBA (Wilkinson 2020, figure 5, 17).
+The significant differences between Figure 16 and the desk-based assessment equivalent demonstrates the improvement in both accuracy and precision of deposit modelling as a result of the 13 new data points, all of which extend to the Chalk bedrock.

+Lithostratigraphic key as for Figures 3-5.
+Turquoise transect in Figure 2 surface subcrop, and as discussed in Section 4.2.2 above, SU3 River Terrace Deposits 1, thickens to the east, while the elevation of its upper contact drops to the west.
+The latter feature is likely to be the result of new channel development in the western part of the CWR site.
+Indeed, this latter channel forms the basin in which SU4a Alluvium 1, SU4b Peat and SU4c Tufa were later deposited.
+These initial sub-strata of SU4 are likely to be of Middle or Early Holocene date given 14C dates on SU4b elsewhere in central Winchester (see review in Wilkinson [2020, section 3.5.3, 15]) and likely formed in first a channel and later a backswamp/abandoned channel environment.
+SU4c Tufa occurs only in the west and the central part of the CWR site, but in the former it forms a subcrop of up to 4.55m in thickness in ARCA CWR BH07.
+Figure 14 clearly shows the vertical extent of the tufa subcrop in the western part of the study area and its 'appearance' from beneath SU5 at c 2.3m bgl.
+The biostratigraphic data reviewed in Sections 4.3-4.5 suggest that the tufa accreted within a shallow channel in which clean, carbonate-rich waters flowed, while the climate must also have been warm in order for such precipitation to occur.
 Molluscan and palynological data indicate that the environment beyond the channel was of long vegetation and probably woodland.
-Thin peat layers found within the tuffaceous deposits in ARCA CWR BH07 might represent reworking of stratigraphically earlier SU4b Peat or more likely episodes when the area was emergent from the channel and during which a floodplain margin marsh developed. - 5.1.3 Figure 5 partly masks the significance of a thick (4.55m) subcrop of SU4d in ARCA CWR BH08.
-This latter borehole is within 25m of ARCA CWR BH07, yet no tufa (SU4c) is present (cf. the 4.19m thickness of tufa in the ARCA CWR BH07).
-Indeed, sedimentological and geochemical evidence demonstrated that the SU4d deposits in ARCA CWR BH08 (as well as those attributed during lithostratigraphic description to SU4b and SU4c below) are associated with magnetic susceptibility and geochemical indicators of human activity and thereby indicate that the deposits are the fill of an artificial channel cut through SU4a-4d, and which is likely that formerly running along the length of Middle Brook Street.
-Archaeological deposits of SU5 are present as a tabular layer, which as described in Section 4.1.5 above, thickens to the east, and particularly within the present bus station.
+Thin peat layers found within the tufaceous deposits in ARCA CWR BH07 might represent reworking of stratigraphically earlier SU4b Peat, or more likely episodes when the area was emergent from the channel and during which a floodplain margin marsh developed.